timescale/docs/cloud/service-operations/maintenance.md

 </highlight>

 ### Recommended practices for upgrading
-Follow these optional recommendations for a smooth upgrade experience.
+Follow these optional recommendations for a smooth upgrade experience:

 *   Fork your database, and try out the upgrade on the fork before running it on your production system.
 This gives you a good idea of what happens during